Last Updated: November 16, 2021

 6.2.
 Privacy Shield

-Under such frameworks, Pango Inc. is subject to the authority of the U.S. Federal Trade Commission.
-If you have any questions relating to our Privacy Shield certification, you can contact us using the contact details for Pango Inc. in the Contact Us section below.
+Under such frameworks, Intersections, LLC is subject to the authority of the U.S. Federal Trade Commission.
+If you have any questions relating to our Privacy Shield certification, you can contact us using the contact details for Intersections, LLC in the Contact Us section below.
 If we are not able to resolve your question, you may also contact your European Data Protection Authority or Commission, or contact our designated Privacy Shield independent recourse mechanism, JAMS.
 In some circumstances, you may have the right to invoke binding arbitration through the Privacy Shield Framework.

 Where we receive your personal data under a Privacy Shield Framework and subsequently transfer it to a third party for processing, we will be responsible if such third parties process your personal data in a manner inconsistent with the Privacy Shield Principles, except where we can establish that Pango was not responsible for the violation.